 The ultimate goal of therapy and rehabilitation is the restoration and optimization of hand function while protecting the repaired tendon.
 We offer treatment plans that are tailored to fit each patient’s condition, living and work requirements.

 If you are considering treatment for a flexor tendon injury, the University of Michigan hand surgeons will guide you, from consultation to recovery, to the best procedure(s) for your individual needs.
 Our hand surgeons have dual appointments in Orthopaedic and Plastic Surgery with a specialization in Hand.
-Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery clinic for treatment of hand conditions.
+Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery Clinic for treatment of hand conditions, or referred to Physical Medicine and Rehabilitation for non-surgical treatment.